uwblueprint/bootcamp-pern-graphql/README.md

 Let's try running our first GraphQL mutation by adding a new restaurant into our directory.
 GraphQL is a query language and a mutation is an operation used to write data.

 Navigate to http://localhost:5000/graphql in a browser, this is our GraphQL Playground.
 Click on the "DOCS" tab on the right and you should see a couple of "function" signatures.
-Click on `createRestaurant(...): Restaurant` to see its full signature.
+Click on `RootMutation` and then `createRestaurant(...): Restaurant` to see its full signature.
 To create a restaurant, we simply need to call `createRestaurant(...)` and supply some arguments containing our new restaurant's info.
 The return value will be our new restaurant.
 Note the `!` in the type declaration of the `name` parameter.
 It means `name` is a non-nullable parameter, so we must provide a value.

 This is the syntax for a GraphQL mutation:
 ```graphql